 Success is a 1st Year PhD student in the Molecular Rheumatology research group, commencing his postin March 2022.
 In 2019, he graduated from NUI Maynooth with a B.Sc. in Biomedical Science,undertaking a 12-week long project in Dr Karen English’s Immunology lab, assessing the capacity formacrophage migration inhibitory factor to enhance the wound healing abilities of… Read More

 Carlos is a 3rd year PhD in the Galicia Sur Health Research Institute in Spain.
-As part of his PhD programme, Carlos is currently undergoing a 3 month international research placement in Ireland under the supervision of Prof. Ursula Fearon.
+As part of his PhD programme, Carlos was engaged in a 3 month international research placement in Ireland under the supervision of Prof. Ursula Fearon.

 Claire is a patient co-investigator on the Centre of Arthritis and Rheumatic Diseases grant “PRedicting Onset, Variation and Effect of treatment in Rheumatoid Arthritis (PROVE RA)”.
 Claire was also involved in the HRB funded KEDS (Knowledge Exchange and Dissemination Scheme) grant entitled “Rheumatoid Arthritis Patient Awareness INitiative (RA-PAIN)” where she contributed to the project as… Read More